dimeko/stm32-B-L475E-IOT01A-movement-estimation/README.md

 The development took place in Keil studio using mbed-os version 6.17.0

 The serial_comm.m Matlab script works as the IoT hub.
+The library can be found here (???).